mohsin-ashraf/personal-msds/todayIlearned.md

 - Bleu Score.
 	- Measures how good the translation created by machine is, or how close the translation created by machine is to the translation done by human.
 - Attention Model Intuition.
-- Implimentation details of attention models.
+- Implementation details of attention models.

 ## Day 45 | May 15 2020 | Friday